huonw/huonw.github.io/_posts/2026-03-23-multi-column-index.md

 Like any index in a database, a multi-column index makes queries faster.
 It's an index on multiple columns, but it can even make queries only involving _some_ of those columns faster, but with differing behaviour depending on which subset of columns are involved.

-Thinking about the index as an ordered table of the indexed column's data gives some intuition for why a query with only the first indexed column is much faster than a query with the second (or later) index column.
+Thinking about the index as an ordered table of the indexed columns' data gives some intuition for why a query with only the first indexed column is much faster than a query with the second (or later) index column.

 {% include comments.html c=page.comments h=page.hashtags %}